jbcodeforce/ML-studies/docs/ml/generative-ai.md

 * Skill set
 * Hallucination where the models make up inaccurate responses that are not consistent with the training data.
 * Cost: not just to train the models, but also for inference with running the models, with low latency and high-throughput.
-* Sinmple to integrate with existing apps and data.
+* Simple to integrate with existing apps and data.

-???- definition "Accuracy"
-    Measure how accurate the response from LLM.

 ### Discovery Assessment

 When engaging with a customer it is important to assess where they are in their GenAi adoption.
-Think big about the opportunities, but start small with problems that cause day-to-day irritationsdps for the employees or customer.
+Think big about the opportunities, but start small with problems that cause day-to-day irritations for the employees or customer.

 ???- question "Research for opportunities"
     * What manual or repetitive processes could be automated with generative AI?